cs217/example_student_code/GEMV.md

 Your final design should only use fixed point operations, and take fewer than 200 ops, and 64 kibibytes of combined SRAM and registers.

 ## Deadline
-This project will be due at the same time as your final project.
+This project will be due on 11/6.
 The intent of this project is to familiarize yourself with Spatial as well as area/performance tuning.